-Brokers do not have discretionary authority to vote on director elections or the advisory (non-binding) resolution to approve executive compensation.
-Therefore, if you return a broker voting instruction form but do not indicate how you want your broker to vote on either of these matters, a broker non-vote will occur with respect to these matters.
+Brokers do not have discretionary authority to vote on director elections, the advisory (non-binding) resolution to approve executive compensation, or the advisory (non-binding) shareholder proposal.
+Therefore, if you hold your shares in street name and do not return a broker voting instruction form, or if you return a broker voting instruction form but do not indicate how you want your broker to vote on any of these matters, a broker non-vote will occur with respect to these matters.
 Brokers do, however, continue to have discretionary authority to vote on ratification of independent auditors, and may do so when you have not provided instructions on that matter.

 If a quorum is present at the Annual Meeting, directors will be elected by a plurality of the votes cast by shares present and entitled to vote at the Annual Meeting.
 "Plurality" means that, if there were more nominees than positions to be filled, the persons who received the largest number of votes would be elected.
-Because there are the same number of nominees as positions to be filled, we expect all nominees to be elected.
+Because there is the same number of nominees as positions to be filled, we expect all nominees to be elected.
 Votes that are withheld or that are not voted in the election of directors (including broker non-votes) will have no effect on the outcome of the election.
 Cumulative voting is not permitted.

-The vote on the advisory resolution to approve executive compensation is non-binding on us and our Board of Directors.
+The votes on the advisory resolution to approve executive compensation and the shareholder proposal are non-binding on us and our Board of Directors.
 Marking the proxy card or your broker voting instructions "FOR" indicates support for the resolution; marking the proxy card or your broker voting instructions "AGAINST" indicates lack of support for the resolution.
 You may abstain by marking the "ABSTAIN" box on the proxy card or your broker voting instructions.

-Any other matter, including ratification of the selection of PwC as our independent registered public accounting firm, that may be brought before the meeting will be approved if the votes cast in favor of the matter exceed the votes cast against the matter.
+Any other matter, including ratification of the selection of PwC as our independent registered public accounting firm, that may be brought before the meeting will be approved if the votes cast in favor of the matters exceed the votes cast against the matters.
 Abstentions or shares that are not voted will have no effect on the outcome of such matters.